jfsiii/XCSSMatrix/README.md

 ## Tests ##
 Its API is intended to match the spec.
 Tests have been copied from the WebKitCSSMatrix tests for [2D](2dtests) and [3D](3dtests).

 At the moment, it does not throw errors, which is (was) against the spec.
-See #1 for more.
+See [issue #1](https://github.com/jfsiii/XCSSMatrix/issues/1) for more.

 Please create tickets(and/or tests) for any failing cases.